 Divorce does not always have to be a contentious and emotionally divisive process.
 In fact, for many couples who are committed to resolving their divorce amicably, which is ideal especially when children are involved, there are alternative routes to the traditional courtroom divorce battle.
-At the law offices of The Colwell Law Group, LLC, our Albany collaborative divorce lawyer can help you to understand the benefits of a collaborative divorce, and how to settle your divorce while protecting your interests and emotions.
+At the law offices of The Colwell Law Group, LLC, our Albany collaborative divorce lawyers can help you to understand the benefits of a collaborative divorce, and how to settle your divorce while protecting your interests and emotions.
 Call today to learn more and discuss your case with an experienced divorce attorney in Albany.

 What Is Collaborative Divorce?